-This weekend I am attending XML London at University College London, a 2 day conference on XML, Open Data, Digital Publishing, and Data Management.
-I am presenting a paper on XSpec.
+This weekend I am attending Markup UK at King’s College London , a 2 day conference on XML and other markup technologies.
+I am presenting a paper on running XSpec tests in a serverless environment with AWS Lambda (which I blatantly titled XSpec in the Cloud with Diamonds).
 The paper is available here and the slides of my presentation are available here.

 XSpec is a unit test and behaviour driven development (BDD) framework for XSLT and XQuery.
 I picked up this open source project at work for testing our XSLT and I’m now actively contributing to it together with the XSpec community.